 Special attributes: Heat and drought resistant; attracts butterflies.

 Where to use: Rock gardens; slopes; cascading over retaining walls; along garden paths.
-Grows best in full sun in sites with well-draining soil.

 ICE PLANT (Delosperma spp.)